-Leftover vegetables can be easily turned into a pureed soup regardless if we’re talking about leftover tomatoes, broccoli, celery, potatoes, zucchini or carrots.
+Leftover vegetables can be easily turned into a pureed soup regardless of whether we’re talking about leftover tomatoes, broccoli, celery, potatoes, zucchini or carrots.
 Even cauliflower, if you have some left.

 One recipe that I usually use in this case is cauliflower and celery soup.
 If you have some cauliflower in the fridge, you probably have everything else you will need for this healthy vegetarian dish.
 It will take you no more than half an hour and it will be the quickest lunch meal you’ve ever made.
 You can top it with crusty bread or roasted cauliflower crisps.

 Another great suggestion for you is that if you also have some leftover rice, you can go ahead and prepare some vegetable fried rice.
 You can eat it on its own or add it as a garnish to your lunch/dinner.

 You had one of those Italian cozy dinners with your friends last night and now you don’t know what you’re going to do with all this pasta that you have left in the pan.
 And there’s not enough sauce either.

 No worries!
 You can use the leftover cooked pasta for a delicious and easy to make pasta salad.
 Add a quick homemade garlic zesty dressing and you’ve got yourself the perfect side dish for a barbecue or your go-to vegetarian brunch/ lunch.

 ❏ Leftover Eggs